sarpilgaz/osc_shell/README.md

         8. install the _Remote - WSL_ extension in Visual Studio Code.
         9. follow the instructions above under Linux (after connecting to WSL with the green button bottom right)
 - Use Docker on Windows 10.
 Containers are an efficient way (compared to virtual machines) to gather all dependencies and distribute binaries.
 Docker allows one to edit files in Windows with Visual Studio Code, and use a lightweight Linux container to compile and run your programs.
 See https://docs.docker.com/docker-for-windows/install/ for installation.
 Install the _Remote - Docker_ extension in Visual Studio Code.
 - Use SSH to execute commands remotely.
 There is a Linux login server provided by the university: lilo.science.ru.nl.
-More details are provided below.
+More details are provided below (under SSH setup instructions).

-# SSH Setup Instructions
+## SSH Setup Instructions (only needed if other options fail)
 Visual Studio Code is a source-code editor made by Microsoft for Windows, Linux and macOS.[7]
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and Git.
 Users can change the theme, keyboard shortcuts, preferences, and install extensions that add additional functionality.

 One of these extensions is called **Remote - SSH**.
 The **Remote - SSH** extension lets you use any remote machine with a SSH server as your development environment.
 This can greatly simplify development in a wide variety of situations.
 No development environment is needed on your local machine to gain these benefits since the Remote extension runs commands and other extensions directly on the remote machine.
 You can open any folder on the remote machine and work with it just as you would if the folder were on your own machine.